-In Oakland, local truck routes are defined in the California Vehicle Code and Oakland Municipal Code (OMC) and shown on both a City of Oakland Truck Routes and Prohibited Street map and online interactive map3F.16
+In Oakland, local truck routes are defined in the California Vehicle Code and Oakland Municipal Code (OMC) and shown on both a City of Oakland Truck Routes and Prohibited Street map and online interactive map3F.

-16 Published in February 2018 and August 18, 2018 and noted as updated January 2017 online at: https://cao-94612.s3.amazonaws.com/documents/oak063236.pdf
+&lt;sup>14 Published in February 2018 and August 18, 2018 and noted as updated January 2017 online at: https://cao-94612.s3.amazonaws.com/documents/oak063236.pdf

 While both maps are meant to reflect the published OMC, discrepancies have been noted between the two.
-The 4F17 Truck routes in West Oakland are being re-evaluated through implementation of the West Oakland Truck Management Plan that incorporates community feedback in its process.
-Relevant truck routes are described below; the capacity and existing ADT for truck route segments are identified in Table 46, Table 48, and Table 49 in Section 6.10.
+The 4F Truck routes in West Oakland are being re-evaluated through implementation of the West Oakland Truck Management Plan that incorporates community feedback in its process.
+Relevant truck routes are described below; the capacity and existing ADT for truck route segments are identified in Section 6.10.